rkuma183/wilsonmar.github.io/_posts/2016-11-30-git-github-videos.md

 ## Books

-Are authors of these books on Git camera-shy?
+Are authors of these top books on Git camera-shy?

 Alan Hohn wrote
 <a target="_blank" href="http://blog.anvard.org/conversational-git/">